 1. You Don’t Take That Extra Step:

-Doesn’t sound right, does it?
+That doesn’t sound right, does it?
 However, those that don’t go the extra mile or take on special projects typically don’t make enough of an impression to get extra pay.
-When given work, did you give it your all?
+When given work, did you give it “your all”?
 Did you put 100 percent into it?
-Well more than 100% will help to get you that raise.
+Well, more than 100% will help to get you that raise.

 2. You are Late to Work or Early to Leave: